anrcry/anrcry/README.md

 > “Computer Science is no more about computers than astronomy is about telescopes.” ~ Edsger Dijkstra

 My name is Anweshan Roy Chowdhury (aka @anrcry).
-I am a student that enjoys studying computer science as my primary subject.
-I am now pursuing **Master of Science in Computer Science** at the University of Calcutta.
+I am current working as a Full Stack Developer at [Pravaah Consulting](https://www.pravaahconsulting.com/), while studying & pursuing **Master of Science in Computer Science** from the University of Calcutta.
 I received an **A** letter grade and a **Bachelor of Science (Honors) Degree** from the same university in 2021.
 I completed my schooling at La Martiniere for Boys, earning the best scores in Computer Science for both my I.S.C. and I.C.S.E.

 > Are you intrigued?
 Visit my [website 🌐](https://anrcry.github.io).